dribnet/purvs/README.md

 ## PS4 MDDN 342 2018

-After playing with the code a lot I have got some what of an idea of how it works.
-I have managed to make the waves as solid lines, I found this was difficult as I used quadratic vertex to make them.
-I am now working on making the circles that will make up the waves when you zoom in.
+I have managed to make some of the waves with circles.
+However, it is taking a lot longer than I thought it would because I have to place each one individually and all of the code that goes along with each circle.